 Considering this, it’s no surprise that many of our elderly patients come from a time in which people were often exposed to drug abuse and experimentation with substances of all kinds.
 This growth in elderly drug addiction has proven time and again that chemical dependency is not a matter of willpower and requires not only the assistance of others but expert help.

 Our Banyan Lake Worth Rehab Can Help

 The team of specialists at our Lake Worth drug rehab is committed to offering compassion to stigmatized addicts and to providing quality addiction care to our patients.
-We, too, have come a long way: offering a comprehensive spectrum of treatment from intervention to detox to rehab to aftercare, we have become one of the nation’s leading addiction treatment organizations.
+We, too, have come a long way.
+We offer a comprehensive spectrum of treatment from intervention to detox to rehab to aftercare, and we have become one of the nation’s leading addiction treatment organizations.

 In addition to our wide range of levels of addiction treatment, we offer an alcohol rehab program designed to help individuals stop drinking and recover from long-term alcohol consumption.
 If you or a loved one is suffering from drug or alcohol abuse, call Behavioral Health of the Palm Beaches today at 561-220-3981 or contact us online to learn more about our addiction treatment in Lake Worth.

 - National Library of Medicine – Gender and Intoxication: From Masculinity to Intersectionality